 The potential conflict between a laboring mother’s needs for nourishment and her care provider or hospital protocol comes from the days when general anesthesia was standard for hospital births.
 There was a very real danger of a mom “aspirating”, meaning that food or drink the mom had consumed before labor would be regurgitated and accidently enter the trachea and lungs, creating a life-threatening condition to mother and baby.
 [See reference 1]

 Although very few women have births under general anesthesia nowadays, the practice of restricting food and drink still persists.
 You may hear it called “NPO”, which stands for the Latin, “non per os”, meaning nothing by mouth.
+With the press release from the ASA, we can keep our fingers crossed that hospitals will start to change their practice protocols.

 Eating and Drinking During Labor